Healthful Horse Barns

 Why a Barn?

 Despite traditions, even the finest competition horses don't need a fancy stall-lined stable.
 Melissa Mazan, DVM, Dipl.
-ACVIM, associate professor and director of the equine sports medicine program at Tufts University's Cummings School of Veterinary Medicine, in North Grafton, Massachusetts, says all most horses really need is a place to escape the wind and rain.
+ACVIM, associate professor at Tufts University's Cummings School of Veterinary Medicine, in North Grafton, Massachusetts, says all most horses really need is a place to escape the wind and rain.

 "Horses are usually very happy just having access to a three-sided shelter; even in pretty severe weather, it's usually more than enough for a horse," she says.